Pool Flocculant: All You Need to Know

 Using a pool vacuum, carefully remove the sediment collected at the bottom.

-Backwash the filter to remove all debris and recharge the filter using a flocculant as a filter aid as per directions.
+Backwash the filter to remove all debris, then recharge it with a flocculant as a filter aid, as per directions.

-How to Get Flocculant Out of Pool Without a Pool Vacuum
+How to Get Flocculant Out of a Pool Without a Pool Vacuum

 Use a Pool Rake

-Gently drag a fine mesh pool rake along the bottom to collect clumps of debris.
+Gently drag a fine-mesh pool rake along the bottom to collect debris clumps.

 Manual Removal